Introduction

 Head-to-Head Comparison: Cable vs. Satellite Internet

-Speed: Cable internet often provides faster speeds, with options ranging from 10 Mbps to over 1 Gbps, whereas satellite internet speeds usually top out around 25 to 100 Mbps.
+Speed: Cable internet often provides faster speeds, with options ranging from 10 Mbps to over 1 Gbps, whereas satellite internet speeds usually range between 20 to 150 Mbps.

 Reliability: Cable internet is less affected by weather, whereas satellite signals can be disrupted by storms and other environmental factors.